 Jannik Sinner vs Carlos Alcaraz: Who has won most big titles?

 Jannik Sinner burst into action during the second half of 2023.
-The Italian has enjoyed an extraordinary purple patch ever since, winning Grand Slams and several ATP titles.
-There was no catching Sinner midway through the season after his win in Halle—his first as the newly crowned ATP World No. 1.
+The Italian has enjoyed an extraordinary purple patch ever since, winning Grand Slams and several ATP titles, albeit a blip of three months during which he was banned for doping.

 Sinner’s longest win streak in 2024 extended to 16 matches.
 He repeated the feat twice.
 The first began in Melbourne in January, where he won his maiden Grand Slam in the Indian Wells Masters semi-finals, where he lost to Carlos Alcaraz.